 Why doesn’t activated carbon remove chloramines?

 Chlorine, on contact with the carbon, chemically alters into the harmless compound called chloride.
 Carbon filters have expansive surface areas with these exchange sites and are remarkable at removing standard chlorine from water supplies.
 Chloramines, however, have unique stability as a compound.
 Upon contact with activated carbon, they are not catalyzed with the same efficiency and speed.
-In order for activated carbon to remove chloramines, very extensive contact time is required to successfully break the ammonia and chlorine apart.
-This makes them a poor choice for chloramine reduction, as you could not run a shower or fill a bath with such reduced flow rates.
+For activated carbon to remove chloramines, very extensive contact time is required to successfully break the ammonia and chlorine apart.
+This makes activated carbon a poor choice for chloramine reduction, as you could not run a shower or fill a bath with such reduced flow rates.
 Since skin sensitivity is one of the primary reasons people eliminate chloramines, a filtration system capable of sustaining at least a moderate flow rate is crucial for success.

 Does reverse osmosis remove chloramines?

 Reverse osmosis has a very slow rate of production, meaning that the carbon filters in front of the RO membrane have ample contact time with the water.
 As discussed above, the stability of the chloramine compound is difficult to disrupt.
 Activated carbon can remove chloramines, but the flow rate must be slow.
-The more carbon filters before and after the RO membrane, the greater the reduction of chloramines in the water.
+The more carbon filters there are before and after the RO membrane, the greater the reduction of chloramines in the water.